roni-kreinin/turtlebot4_manual/software/sensors.md

 ### Installing

-The OAK-D drivers are installed by default on all Turtlebot4's.
+The OAK-D drivers are installed by default on all TurtleBot 4's.
 To manuall install, follow the instructions on the DepthAI ROS [github](https://github.com/luxonis/depthai-ros/tree/main#getting-started).

 ### Running

-The default node used by the Turtlebot4 can be launched:
+The default node used by the TurtleBot 4 can be launched:

 ```bash
 ros2 launch turtlebot4_bringup oakd.launch.py